ash-project/ash/documentation/tutorials/get-started.md

 ### Building your first Ash Domain

-The basic building blocks of an Ash application are Ash resources.
-They are tied together by a domain module, which will allow you to interact with those resources.
+The basic building blocks of an Ash application are Ash [resources](documentation/dsls/DSL-Ash.Resource.md).
+They are tied together by a [domain](documentation/dsls/DSL-Ash.Domain.md) module, which will allow you to interact with those resources.

 ### Creating our first resource

 > ### Generators {: .info}
 >
-> We have CLI commands that will do this for you, for example `mix ash.gen.resource`
+> We have CLI commands that will do this for you, for example `mix ash.gen.resource`.
 > In this getting started guide, we will create the resources by hand.
 This is primarily
 > because there are not actually very many steps, and we want you to be familiar with
 > each moving piece.
 For more on the generators, run `mix help ash.gen.resource`.